Factor Fiction: How Does A Website Gain Credibility? Ask Tom Hanks

 Become a resource in your industry to gain traction online!

 Have a big software update coming or product release?
+Are you going to purchase order software?

 Interact with local bloggers and local publications to publish news in your community.